19 Adventurous Things to do in Riviera Maya, Mexico

 8. Swimming with Whale Sharks

-Whale sharks in Mexico are usually found swimming in shallow waters, so dive equipment is not required.
-When the usually solitary whale sharks congregate in one spot, by the hundreds, it is an amazing natural event.
+When hundreds of usually solitary whale sharks congregate in one spot, it is an amazing natural event.

-Always keep a respectful distance and resist the urge to touch them or the use of flash photography to ensure a responsible and unforgettable experience.
+Always keep a respectful distance and resist the urge to touch them or use flash photography to ensure a responsible and unforgettable experience.

 9. Bar Hopping on La Quinta Avenida, Playa del Carmen

-If you find yourself in the Riviera Maya area of the Yucatan and looking for things to do after a long day of exploring Mayan ruins, or diving into one of the many nearby cenotes.
-Be sure to head over to 5th Avenue in Playa del Carmen and check out some of the local bars.
+If you find yourself looking for things to do in the Riviera Maya area of the Yucatan and are looking for activities to enjoy after a long day of exploring Mayan ruins or diving into one of the many nearby cenotes, consider bar hopping on La Quinta Avenida in Playa del Carmen.

-One popular thing to do is to start your evening early at the Cervecería Chapultepec which not only has a great selection of drinks but also offers some very tasty tacos.
-Because of the prime location on the strip and its reasonable pricing, it can get quite busy, so the earlier the better.
+One popular thing to do is to start your evening early at the Cervecería Chapultepec, which has a great selection of drinks and offers some very tasty tacos.

 There’s no need to worry about getting back to your hotel if you’re staying further up the coast because you can find transport to Tulum from the taxi rank right outside the Cervecería.